About Animal Human Connection

 Her happy dance when greeting the students brought smiles.
 Even on mornings when smiling was difficult.
 She brought comfort by just being there to pet when there were tears.
 Her calm, confidence could de-escalate anger, anxiety, frustration, fear, stress in the students.
 They began to look for her and call her over in the early stages of an episode.
 She never turned a student down.
 Her consistent, non-judgmental ability to be there made our space safe.
 A happy dance could be just what you need when grieving.
 Or the calm, loving presence to let you know you are not alone.
 A cuddle with your cat.
 A sloppy kiss from your puppy.
 The sweet munching sounds of a bunny eating a carrot.
 Joyful presence.

-She taught self-regulations, mindfulness, behavior modification in the kindest way.
+She taught self-regulation, mindfulness, stress management, love, forgiveness and gratitude in the kindest way.

 The students synchronized their emotions with her calm, happy energy.
 The epitome of the benefits of the canine human bond.
 The students and I had a loyal friend to share the highs, the lows, the successes, the roadblocks, the tears, the ordinary, and the exciting.